aasthaparey/Samvaadsense/README.md

 💬 4.
 Word Cloud & Common Words

-Visually see the most frequently used words — helping you gauge mood, tone, and context of conversations.
+Visually see the most frequently used words — helping you gauge the mood, tone, and context of conversations.
 Words like “sorry”, “alone”, “stressed” or “party”, “fun”, “happy” can reveal a lot about emotional shifts.

 😂 5.
 Emoji Analysis